henriquebf/ai-translation-workflow/README.md

 - Generates any missing text from Sorce to Target locale files.
 - Removes obsolete text in Target locale files when removed in Source.

-**Important Note:**

-When you simply change the text in the Source locale file, it **intentionally does not** update the target.
-So in this case it is necessary to translate the changes manually.
-This is intentional as it is not desirable to rewrite translation text that might be tweaked directly in the target files.
+💡 When you change a text that already exists in target locale files, those are intentionally **not** translated.
+In case you wish to apply those translations, please manually remove the corresponding texts from target locale files.

 ## Getting Started